ElectroSheepH21/ElectroSheepH21/README.md

 ### What am I doing?
 - 🔭 I’m currently working on Python projects
 - 👯 I’m looking to collaborate on simplified libraries
-- 🤔 I’m looking for help with web dev
 - ⚡ Fun fact: I love gifs

 ### Social